 The Data Set: Cheddar Cheese Taste

 Cheddar cheese is a popular cheese.
 This example involves taking a look at what impacts the taste of the final product.
-This example is from the statsci.org website that is "a window to statistical science and bioinformatics on the web, with special attention to Australia."
+This example is from the statsci.org website that is “a window to statistical science and bioinformatics on the web, with special attention to Australia.”
 This website has a number of datasets that you can use for examples in teaching.
-The link to the data set is here.
 Here is a summary of the project:

 “As cheese ages, various chemical processes take place that determine the taste of the final product.
 In a study of cheddar cheese from the LaTrobe Valley of Victoria, Australia, samples of cheese were analyzed for their chemical composition and were subjected to taste tests.
 Overall taste scores were obtained by combining the scores from several tasters.
 This dataset contains concentrations of various chemicals in 30 samples of mature cheddar cheese, and a subjective measure of taste for each sample.
 The variables “Acetic Acid” and “H2S” are the natural logarithm of the concentration of acetic acid and hydrogen sulfide respectively.
 The variable “Lactic Acid” has not been transformed.”